-As a kid, my dad sometimes took me fishing in his small rusty tin boat.
+As a kid, my dad occasionally took me fishing in his small, rusty tin boat.
 Sometimes, in the middle of the lake, he’d put duct tape over a leak to keep the water at bay until we got back to shore.
 He used to say that boats don’t sink from the water around them.
 They sink from the water that gets in them.

-I’ve drawn on that saying many times, particularly during life’s stormy times when I’ve felt like I might be pulled under by the fear and negativity swirling around me.
-Like back in March.
+I’ve drawn on that saying many times, particularly during the stormy seasons of life, when I’ve felt like I might be pulled under by the fear and negativity swirling around me.
+For instance, back in March of 2020.

-No irony was lost on me that the week that my new book was released was the same week my husband was hospitalized for COVID-19 and I was put in a two-week quarantine and my book tour and much of my income stream for 2020 was canceled.
+The irony was not lost on me that the week my new book was released was the same week my husband was hospitalized for COVID-19 and I was put in a two-week quarantine and my book tour and much of my income stream for 2020 was canceled.
 Talk about road testing my own advice!

 Of course this is easier said than done.
 But it’s not impossible.
-It all boils down to habits.
-Those well-practiced patterns of thought and behavior that help us take full ownership for our internal state—“the shape of our boat”—so that when dark clouds gather overhead, we can show up as the person we most aspire to be.
-And when we fall (as we all do), we can quickly pick ourselves back up.
+It all boils down to habits, those well-practiced patterns of thought and behavior that have the potential to help us show up as the person we most aspire to be when dark clouds gather overhead.
+And when we fall (as we all do), habits can help us quickly pick ourselves back up.

-To that end, here are eight habits that set apart the people who thrive through crisis, enabling them to weather life’s storms better and emerge from them better off.
+Here are seven habits that set apart the people who thrive in crisis, able to weather life’s storms and emerge from them better off.

 1. Start with who.

-I know Simon Sinek said to start with why, but sometimes our why can be illusive.
-In which case, start with who.
-Take five minutes to write down the traits of the person you want to be right now and the story you want to tell about how you showed up during this turbulent time—in your work, your family and your broader community.
+I know Simon Sinek said to “start with why,” but sometimes our why can be elusive.
+In that case, start with who.
+Take five minutes to write down the traits of the person you want to be right now and the story you want to tell about how you showed up during this turbulent time in your work, family or broader community.
 When so much is uncertain, look within yourself for the certainty you can’t find elsewhere.